Generic name: ezetimibe and simvastatin [ ez-ET-i-mibe-and-SIM-va-stat-in ]

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with this medicine and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking Vytorin.
+Grapefruit may interact with ezetimibe and simvastatin and lead to unwanted side effects.
+Avoid the use of grapefruit products.